pgRouting/workshop/docs/chapters/2-about.rst

 * The clients can either be PCs or mobile devices.
 * Data changes can be reflected instantaneously through the routing engine.
-There is no need for precalculation.
+There is no need for pre calculation.
 * The "cost" parameter can be dynamically calculated through SQL and its value can come from multiple fields or tables.

 pgRouting is available under the GPLv2 license and is supported by a growing community of individuals, businesses and organizations.